The tallest man-made structure in your state

 Pennsylvania: Comcast Technology Center, Philadelphia

-Rhode Island: Bank of America, Providence
+Rhode Island: Industrial National Bank Building, Providence

-It’s Providence’s Bank of America (or 111 Westminster Street) that claims the title of the tallest man-made structure in Rhode Island.
-Its stepped-like structure earned it the nickname ‘Superman Building’ as it looked just like the one featured in the 1950s television show The Daily Planet.
-At 428 feet (130m), its late 1920s Art Deco design reflects the era it was built in.
-This theme continues inside with the likes of the main banking hall.
+It’s Providence’s Industrial National Bank Building (or 111 Westminster Street) that claims the title of the tallest man-made structure in Rhode Island.
+Its stepped structure earned it the nickname 'the Superman Building' as it looks just like the Daily Planet building in Superman.
+At 428 feet, its late 1920s Art Deco aesthetic reflects the era in which it was built.
+This theme continues inside.

 South Carolina: Capitol Center, Columbia